aizuddin85/aizuddin85.github.io/prometheus_alert/README.md

  5. Edit the prometheus-k8s-rulefiles-0 configMap and **removed** below labels.

 **NOTE**: This is necessary due to whatever changes to the prometheusrule and configMap will be reconciled by prometheus config/configmap reloader to default value if these labels exists.
-Current document update in-progress[[1]](https://github.com/openshift/openshift-docs/issues/12500).
+Current 3.11.43-1 version does not support custom rules. <a href="https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/configuring_clusters/prometheus-cluster-monitoring#alerting-rules" target="_blank">[1]</a>

+Doing this will break Prometheus reloader.
+Do this ONLY on testing system.
 ```
   labels:
     managed-by: prometheus-operator